 On average, female pilots are younger than their male counterparts.
 This is a promising sign as women are increasingly choosing to become pilots:

 There is no lack of inspiration for female figures in the history of aviation.
 In 1906, E. Lillian Todd was the first woman to design and build an aircraft.
 In 1909, Baroness Raymonde de Laroche became the first woman to fly solo, who was soon followed up by Helen Richey, the first woman pilot for a commercial airline in the US in 1934.
 Several decades later, Eileen Collins became the first female space shuttle commander.

-Despite these women achieving feats that put them in the history books of aviation, the percentage of women in aviation remains surprisingly low.
+Despite these women achieving feats that put them in the history books of aviation, the percentage of women in aviation remains low.
 In the 1960s, only one in 21,417 women held a pilot certificate.
-By the 1980s, the ratio improved to one in 4,224, which has remained as the best level of representation of women in aviation in history.
+By the 1980s, the ratio improved to one in 4,224.

 What are the barriers to having more women pilots?